DannyNemer/git-style-guide/README.md

     sem.
   ```

-1. Separate paragraphs and list items by a blank in the commit descriptions.
+1. Separate paragraphs and list items by a blank line in commit descriptions.

   ```perl
   # Bad